Mass Spectrum in SQCD and Problems with the Seiberg Duality. Another Scenario

-${\cal N}=1$ SQCD with $SU(N_c)$ colors and $N_F$ flavors of light quarks is considered within the dynamical scenario which assumes that quarks can be in two different phases only.
-These are\,: a) either the HQ (heavy quark) phase where they are confined,\, b) or they are higgsed, at the appropriate values of parameters of the Lagrangian.
+The ${\cal N}=1$ SQCD with $SU(N_c)$ colors and $N_F$ flavors of light quarks is considered within the dynamical scenario which assumes that quarks can be in the two different phases only\,: the HQ (heavy quark) phase where they are confined,\, or they are higgsed, at the appropriate values of the Lagrangian parameters.

-The mass spectra of this (direct) theory and its Seiberg's dual are obtained and compared, for quarks of equal or unequal masses.
-It is shown that in all cases when there is the additional small parameter at hand (it is $0<(3N_c-N_F)/N_F\ll 1$ for the direct theory, or its analog $0<(2N_F-3N_c)/N_F\ll 1$ for the dual one), the mass spectra of the direct and dual theories are parametrically different.
+The mass spectra of this (direct) theory and its Seiberg dual are obtained and compared for quarks of small equal or unequal masses.
+It is shown that in those regions of the parameter space where an additional small parameter exists (it is $0<(3N_c-N_F)/N_F\ll 1$ at the right end of the conformal window where the direct theory is weakly coupled in the vicinity of its IR-fixed point, or its dual analog $0<(2N_F-3N_c)/N_F\ll 1$ for the dual theory at the left end of the conformal window), the mass spectra of the direct and dual theories are parametrically different.
+A number of other regimes are also considered.